omonimus1/OfficeDocs-Support/Teams/teams-administration/include-exclude-teams-from-antivirus-dlp.md

 Alternatively, you can add the processes to the allowlist for programs in your DLP application.
 The method to accomplish this addition varies.
 For specific instructions, contact your DLP application's manufacturer.

-## Applications that may block or crash Teams
+## Applications that might block Teams or cause it to fail

-The following table lists applications and their associated DLLs that are known to potentially block or cause Teams to crash.
+The following table lists applications and their associated DLLs that are known to potentially block or cause Teams to stop responding.

 | Application | Associated DLLs |
 | --- | --- |